 Take it Easy When You Exercise in Hot Weather

-During exercise, almost 80 percent of the energy used to drive your muscles is lost as heat, so your heart has to pump extra blood from your hot muscles to your skin where you sweat, sweat evaporates, and cools your skin to dissipate the heat.
+During exercise, almost 80 percent of the energy used to drive your muscles is lost as heat, so your heart has to pump extra blood from your hot muscles to your skin where you sweat.
+The sweat evaporates and cools your skin to dissipate the heat.
 The harder you exercise, the more heat your muscles produce.
 Everyone who exercises has to sweat to keep their body temperature from rising too high, particularly in hot weather.
 Stay well hydrated, but realize that too much fluid (which can result in low blood sodium or Hyponatremia) can also be harmful.

 May 8, 1974 – August 1, 2001